bluemarblepayroll/hashematics/README.md

 This is interpreted as:

-* Bruce Banner is an avenger and has 2 costumes
+* Bruce Banner is an avenger and has one costume
 * Tony Stark is an avenger but has no costumes
 * An undercover purple costume exists, but belongs to no avenger